Key takeaways

 2. Access and diversity

 GRE waivers can enhance accessibility and promote diversity in graduate programs.
 Standardised tests can present barriers to entry for certain individuals, such as those from underrepresented backgrounds, non-traditional students, or individuals with financial constraints.
-By offering GRE waivers, universities can attract a wider pool of applicants and promote inclusivity by recognizing alternative pathways to success.
+By offering GRE waivers, universities can attract a wider pool of applicants and promote inclusivity by recognising alternative pathways to success.

 3. Practical relevance

 Some graduate programs prioritise professional experience and practical skills over test performance.
 For fields where practical knowledge and work experience are highly valued, such as business, healthcare, or social work, the GRE may not accurately reflect an applicant's readiness for the program.
-In such cases, universities offer GRE waivers to acknowledge the practical relevance of applicants' professional backgrounds and accomplishments.
+In such cases, universities offer GRE waivers to acknowledge the practical relevance of the applicants' professional backgrounds and accomplishments.

 4. Streamlining the application process